-If you have just bought a guitar amp or are thinking about upgrading your amp, this guide is for you.
-This guide will show you how to get the most out of your amp by showing you how to become an expert with your guitar amp settings.
+If you have bought a guitar amp or are thinking about upgrading your amp, this guide is for you.
+This guide will show you how to get the most out of your amp by showing you how to become an expert in your guitar amp’s settings.

 This guide is so important because of something I see too often as a guitar teacher.
-I see students constantly ‘upgrading’ their amps because they’re not happy with the tone their current amp produces.
-It normally happens along these lines:
+I often see students ‘upgrading’ their amps because they’re not happy with the tone their current amp produces.
+It normally happens like this:

 After a few weeks, the student gets a bit frustrated because they’re unhappy with how it sounds….

 This has happened to quite a few of my students over the years (usually it happens before they contact me for lessons).
-Before we dig into guitar amp settings and how to dial in a great tone on any guitar amp, let’s look at what’s the problem here and how you can avoid the same situation:
+Before we dig into guitar amp settings and how to dial in a great tone on any guitar amp, let’s look at what’s the problem is and how you can avoid it:

 People have different ideas on which amps are suitable for different styles

 If you want to play a certain style, people will start suggesting different guitar amps to suit that style.
 While those suggestions might be helpful, what normally happens is it causes you to doubt your own amp choice (if you already have one).
 So if you have amp X and somebody tells you amp Y is great for the style you want to play, you will start doubting amp X even if that amp is perfect for that style.

 The salesperson at the guitar shop (or any other experienced guitarist) knows how to dial in good tones with almost any amp